2. Working with Messages

 The Archive feature in Postbox is a great way to move messages out of the Inbox and into an Archive folder for long-term storage.
 This makes it easier to focus on the important messages in your inbox.

-You can archive messages in Postbox a couple of different ways.
-First, select the message (or messages) that you'd like to archive and then:
+You can archive messages in Postbox in a couple of different ways.
+First, select the message (or messages) that you'd like to archive, and then:

 Drag and drop onto the Archive folder in the Folders Pane, or